 All non-payments will result in the lender contacting the Credit Reference Agencies, which often times can have a negative impact on future credit ratings.
 If you believe you will miss a payment, it is imperative that you reach out to your lender and explain your situation by going to the 'contact us' page on the lender's website, or contact us.
 And we will return the details for you.

 Some lenders may charge a missed payment / late fee of up to £15

 Every lender has their own individual policy regarding non-payment or late payments.
 Please refer to their website for details

-To find out more about the BCCA code of practice - go here
+To find out more about the CFA code of practice - go here